Đồng Tháp province: Transport

+The highways in and out of the province are Highway 80, Highway 30, Highway 54, Highway N2.
+Air travel is served by Cần Thơ International Airport which is approximately 80 km south of Đồng Tháp.
+However, the province would also use Hồ Chí Minh City's Tân Sơn Nhất International Airport which is approximately 152 km north east of Đồng Tháp.

 Economy

 Growth of agriculture and aquaculture

 Enjoying a temperate climate, wide irrigation system, permanent freshwater source supplied by the Tiền and Hậu rivers, and rich river deposits, the agriculture of Đồng Tháp keeps growing.
 At present, Đồng Tháp is the 3rd largest rice paddy in Vietnam with a planted area of 462,042 ha and paddy output of more than 2.8 million tons.
 Apart from rice, the province also has more than 38,000 ha for secondary and annual industrial crops.
 Some farm produce zones across the Tiền and Hậu rivers have been built up as specializing areas which supply agricultural products to serve the need of processing and export.

 The Sa Đéc flower village – one of the largest flower villages in Vietnam, at nearly 300 ha wide – provides more than 12 million types of flower and ornamental plant, both locally and overseas every year, taking up a significant proportion of the economic growth target of the province.
 The village has been further invested to enhance its quality, preserve and develop particular local flowers, and apply advanced biotechnology in breeding to raise floriculture as a potential line of production and develop it to be one of the major ecotourism sites of the province.
 The Sa Đéc flower village has attracted a large number of tourists, considered one of the most-visited destinations before the Lunar New Year.
 The tourists can admire the beauty of many different kinds of beautiful flowers blooming and enjoy the New Year atmosphere at the largest supplier of flowers for the southern region during Tết.

 Đồng Tháp is also well known for fruits such as the Cao Lãnh mango, Lai Vung mandarin, Châu Thành longan and Phong Hoà grapefruit (able to produce fruit during the year), which bring about high economic values for gardeners.
 Fruit trees' output can reach more than 150,000 tons per annum.
 Within the province, there are various typical orchards having been specialized to produce consistent quality fruits, which aims at building up brand names and meeting export requirements.

 With a large river body, fishery, after rice, is another important industry of the province.
 Aquaculture is widely developed all over the region, especially catfish and blue-legged prawn.
 The water surface area for aquatic breeding reaches 5,285 ha, where farmers focus on breeding prawns in rice fields and fish in warps along the Tiền and Hậu rivers.
 Each year, Đồng Tháp supplies over 290,000 tons of fish and a thousand tons of blue-legged prawns for export processing, accomplishing an export turnover of US$100 million.